 We oppose the federal "wild and scenic" designation for any rivers and their tributaries in North Dakota and oppose wilderness land designation in the state.

 We oppose government state and federal agencies actively bidding and participating in land purchases for the purpose of conservation parks, recreation and green space.

 We support the issuing of private easements across state and federally owned lands in North Dakota.
 We support the multi-use management of state and federally owned lands by grazing and haying.

-We believe all agricultural land repossessed by government agencies should be put up for sale to private individuals and that no government entity should be allowed to obtain it or be granted easements or acquire existing mineral rights.
+We believe that all agricultural land repossessed by government agencies should be put up for sale to private individuals and that no government entity or wildlife groups, such as Ducks Unlimited, Pheasants Forever, etc., should be allowed to obtain it or be granted easements or acquire existing surface and mineral rights.

 We believe that when land is flooded by navigable lakes, and when the water recedes, the ownership should be returned to the people based on the property lines at the time of flooding.

 We oppose any changes in the Clean Water Act referring to expanding the Waters of the United States (WOTUS).